“IoT and Cars: A Beginner’s Guide to Smart Driving + Affiliate Picks You’ll Love”

 • Tesla employs a blend of IoT-powered cameras, radar, and ultrasonic sensors to support its Autopilot and Full Self-Driving (FSD) systems.
 These systems gather real-time driving data and improve over time using AI models trained on billions of miles driven.

 The combination of IoT and autonomous systems is making driving safer, more efficient, and less stressful.
-As sensor technology and data analytics continue to improve, we can expect greater reliability and widespread adoption of fully self-driving cars shortly.
+As sensor technology and data analytics continue to improve, we can expect greater reliability and widespread adoption of fully self-driving cars in the near future.

 For businesses relying on logistics, transportation, or delivery services, managing a large fleet of vehicles is no small feat.
 This is where IoT-powered fleet management plays a transformative role.
 From real-time location tracking to fuel usage monitoring and driver behavior analysis, IoT provides comprehensive visibility and control over vehicle operations.